 Programs are responsible for meeting the matching amounts in your negotiated grant award and approved budget.
 The amounts are based on your proposal and the number of years that your organization has received AmeriCorps funds.
-The amount of match that your organization proposes may exceed the minimum match required.
+The amount of match that your organization proposes may exceed the minimum match required; however, the proposed amount will be required by the end of the grant year.
 All programs are required to raise funds from other sources-e.g., non-federal and the private sector.

-Subgrantees must meet an overall increasing match requirement:
+Sub-grantees must meet an overall increasing match requirement: